 Manual obstacle identification

 Using the limitation surface management solution, airports can manually inspect the the surroundings with the ability to accurately determine, if an obstacle penetrates the protective surfaces.
-We recommend using the XXXXXX fo the manual observations.
+We recommend using a mobile laser measurement device like the Nikon Forestry pro for manual observations.

 Protective surfaces must be monitored for obstacles.
 We can help you identify the best data available in your area or originate new data.
 The aeronautical data requirements can vary depending on local regulations.
 Contact us for more.